keboola/storage-api-php-client/README.md

  - `STORAGE_API_MAINTENANCE_URL` - URL for maintenance testing (https://maintenance-testing.keboola.com/)

-You can export variables manually or you can create and fill file `set-env.sh` as copy of attached `set-env.template.sh`.
+You can export variables manually, or you can create and fill file `set-env.sh` as copy of attached `set-env.template.sh`.

-Than  you can run tests:
+Then you can run tests:

 `source ./set-env.sh &&  docker-compose run --rm dev vendor/bin/phpunit --testsuite common`